mrheinen/lophiid/SCRIPTING.md

  * First populate the "request" object with test data
  * Now call createResponse and check it's return value to see if there were any errors.
  * Now analyse the "response" object and check what values the createResponse method has modified/set.
  * Return "" on success or a string indicating the error whever an error happens.

-### the createResponse() method
+### the createResponse() method - REQUIRED

-This method should contain the logic to analyze the "request" object and then to set the values of th "response" object.
+This method should contain the logic to analyze the "request" object and then to set the values of the "response" object.
 You can for example set header values or set the response body.

+Upon success this method needs to return an empty string.
+Upon error it should return a string that describes the error.

+If this method is successful; the resulting response body will be stored in the database and visible when viewing requests that matched a rule with this script.
+This helps to check if the scripts are working and especially with highly dynamic responses reated by scripts it is useful to be able to verify real world invocations.

 ### Example script